dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/execution_context.rst

 to make configurable for different environments -- for instance, access to file systems, databases, or compute substrates -- can be configured using the context.

-We'll see how to use some of these other capabilities in the next section: Resources.
+We'll see how to use some of these other capabilities in the next section:
+:doc:`Resources <resources>`.